waynodiablo/Oystercard/battle_ships/battle_ships.md

 Please see the [Learning Objectives](learning_objectives.md) for this project and also the resources at the bottom of this page.

-## Talks this week:
+## Potential research topics this week:
-We will cover a number of more advanced OO concepts this week, referencing the projects we have covered so far.
+We will encounter a number of more advanced OO concepts this week, referencing the projects we have covered so far.

 * *Class methods*:  creating different types of ship
 * *Dependency inversion*: dealing with the weather in Airport Challenge.